Cook County Gives FAQ

 Frequently Asked Questions

-Cook County Government is featuring two charities for a charitable giving campaign.
-As part of the campaign, Cook County employees can pledge a financial donation to organizations making a real difference in our communities.
-Employees can also designate their gift to United Way’s partner agencies or to any 501c3 nonprofit organization of their choosing.
+Cook County employees can pledge a financial donation to organizations making a real difference in our communities.
+There are two featured organizations, Cook County Forest Preserves Foundation and the Cook County Health Foundation.
+Employees can also designate their gift to United Way or to any 501c3 nonprofit organization of their choosing.

-2023 Cook County Gives Campaign enrollment period begins on October 11, 2022 and ends on October 31, 2023.
+2024 Cook County Gives Campaign enrollment period begins on October 16, 2023 and ends on October 31, 2024.

 Your donation multiplies when combined with others.
 As Cook County employees working together, we can create more impact than any one person in achieving a healthier, stronger community!
 In addition, your donations are deducted automatically from your paycheck.
 It's easy and efficient.

-You can participate by selecting the personalized link sent to your work email by United Way of Metro Chicago.
+You can participate by selecting the login link sent to your work email by United Way of Metro Chicago.
 The link will direct you to your employee giving profile.
 From the main page, you will then be able to make your pledge by selecting the payroll deduction or credit card option and following the directions.

 Cook County Charitable Contribution Site (for self-registration)